 The Bagua Is a Map

-The bagua octagon shows you how to create a better flow of chi energy in your home.
+The bagua octagon is a map that shows you how to create a better flow of chi energy in your home.
 Superimpose it over the layout of your home to find the most auspicious sectors and elements to enhance various types of luck.

 You will notice each trigram (wedge) has three lines.
-Some have more solid links while others have more broken lines representing different patterns of yin and yang.
+Some have more solid lines, while others have more broken lines representing different patterns of yin and yang.
 The solid lines represent yang, and the broken lines symbolize yin.
 A trigram with more solid lines than broken is a yang trigram.

 The eight sides of the bagua represent areas in your life and correlate to a fixed direction.
 The bagua never changes, however if you live in a south facing house then move to an east facing house, your front door will no longer be in your Fame and Fortune sector but your Health and Family direction.